 With these signature areas, our researchers dive into Biochemistry, Cancer Biology, Neuroscience, Pharmacology, Microbiology, Immunology, Physiology, Family and Community Medicine, Internal Medicine, Radiology, Surgery, and more.

-Researchers at Meharry conduct bench to bedside to community research, which leads to improved patient care and the development of new treatments.
+Researchers at Meharry conduct bench to bedside to community research which allows us to develop new treatments and vastly improve patient care.

 Research by Department